patte/fly-tailscale-exit/README.md

 - Instantly scale up or down nodes around the planet
 - Choose where your traffic exits to the internet from [30+ locations](https://fly.io/docs/reference/regions/).
 - Enjoy solid connections worldwide
-- ~~Bonus: the setup and the first 160GB of traffic each month are gratis.~~ _Update_: a dedicated IPv4 to enable P2P communication (not via DERP) now [costs $2/mo](https://fly.io/docs/about/pricing/#anycast-ip-addresses). _Update 2_: Fly.io's free tier (160/140GB) isn't meant for use by proxies.
+- ~~Bonus: the setup and the first 160GB of traffic each month are gratis.~~ _Update_: ~~a dedicated IPv4 to enable P2P communication (not via DERP) now costs $2/mo~~ — peer-to-peer actually works for free via Tailscale's [NAT traversal](https://tailscale.com/blog/how-nat-traversal-works/); no dedicated IPv4 is needed (verified — it goes unused). _Update 2_: Fly.io's free tier (160/140GB) isn't meant for use by proxies.
 Your fly plan might get [upgraded to a $10/month “Advanced” plan](https://community.fly.io/t/4896).
 Thanks [@ignoramous](https://github.com/patte/fly-tailscale-exit/issues/37) for the heads up.

 Sounds too good to be true.
 Well that's probably because it is.
 I compiled this setup as an excercise while exploring the capabilities of fly.io and tailscale.
 This is probably not what you should use as a serious VPN replacement.
 Go to one of the few trustworthy providers.
 For the reasons why this is a bad idea, read [below](#user-content-why-this-probably-is-a-bad-idea).